PLEASE READ AND FOLLOW THE INSTRUCTIONS BELOW CAREFULLY TO COMPLETE YOUR APPLICATION SUCCESSFULLY:

 3. Submit your payment by the posted Application Deadline.
 (Online payment is preferred but offline is available - see "Payment of Application Fee" above).

 4. Be prepared to submit contact information for three (3) referees.
 Be sure to inform your referees that you are doing this and that the University of Toronto, School of Graduate Studies will be contacting them by email.
 You are also responsible to inform them of your particular reference deadline since the default date is June 1st.
 See: References and Transcripts.

-All applicants for the Ph.D. degree who have completed a Masters degree MUST include a reference from their M.Sc. program supervisor.
+All applicants for the Ph.D. program who have completed a Masters degree MUST include a reference letter from their Masters program supervisor.